visit-dav/visit/src/doc/dev_manual/pr_create.rst

 ~~~~~~~~~~~~~

 The Checklist serves as a list of suggested tasks to be performed before
 submitting the PR.
-Those that have been completed should be chedked off.
+Those that have been completed should be checked off.
 Any items that do not relate to the PR should be deleted.
 For example, if
 the PR is not for a bugfix or feature, adding a test may not be required
 and this checklist item *should* be deleted.